Alessandro Cibocchi: Torino & false accounting scandal

-In January 2002, he swapped club with Torino Calcio's Emanuele Calaiò, which later found that the pure player exchange were with inflated price tag on both players, in order to increase the selling profit on the balance sheet.
-Despite it also created another investment/cost on players and counter-weight the profit, but also created an asset with higher nominal value than its fair value.
-The deals later fined by Italian Football Federation (FIGC) 8 years later.
+In January 2002, he swapped clubs with Torino Calcio's Emanuele Calaiò; the player exchange deal was later found to have inflated the price tag on both players, in order to increase the selling profit on the balance sheet.
+Despite it also creating another investment/cost on players and a counter-weight on the profit, it created an asset with higher nominal value than its fair value.
+The clubs were fined by Italian Football Federation (FIGC) 8 years later.

-He was awarded no.26 shirt in 2001–02 Serie A but did not made any appearances with Torino.
+He was awarded no.26 shirt in 2001–02 Serie A but did not make any appearances for Torino.

-Cibocchi was loaned to Viterbese in 2002–03 Serie C1 but the deal was cancelled in January 2003, and returned to Ternana on loan.
+Cibocchi was loaned to Viterbese in 2002–03 Serie C1 but the deal was cancelled in January 2003, and he returned to Ternana on loan.

 Return to Ternana

-In July 2003 he returned to Ternana in permanent deal as the club exchanged him with Calaiò for a second time, he also signed a length deal partially to amortise his nominal price tag in years.
-He left for Meda of Serie C2 that season.
-With theLombard club, he played a career high so far with 24 league games in a single season.
+In July 2003, he returned to Ternana on a permanent deal as the club exchanged him with Calaiò for a second time; he also signed a length deal partially to amortise his nominal price tag in years.
+He then left on loan to Meda of Serie C2 for that season.
+With the Lombard club, he played a career high with 24 league games in a single season.

-After only played 3 times in the first half of 2004–05 Serie B, he left for Serie C2 club Potenza.
+After only playing 3 times in the first half of 2004–05 Serie B, he left for Serie C2 club Potenza.
 In the next season, he only played once in Serie B. Cibocchi returned to Serie C2 again in 2006–07 season.
-After Ternana relegated to Serie C1 in 2007, he returned to his mother club and signed a new 3-year contract.
-He played 23 Prima Divisione/Serie C1 matches for Ternana since his return.
+After Ternana were relegated to Serie C1 in 2007, he returned to his mother club and signed a new 3-year contract.
+He played 23 Prima Divisione/Serie C1 matches for Ternana after his return.